Ayush-Dudhe/DAO-smart-Contract/README.md

 # BASIC DAO SMART CONTRACTS

 This project demonstrates a basic DAO use case.
-After pulling this contract take following steps -
+After pulling this repository take following steps -

 1. Delete package-lock.json
 2. Do npm init